-However, ‘affordable’ doesn’t always mean lesser quality meat.
-By getting to know your local meat wholesalers; the source of their produce, and the processes they have in place, you can secure mouthwateringly flavourful and tender cuts of meat at very fair prices.
+Affordable doesn’t always mean lesser quality meat.
+By getting to know your local meat wholesaler, Cooper Foods, the source of their produce, and the processes they have in place, you can secure mouth-watering flavourful and tender cuts of meat at very fair prices.

 To find out more about our range of premium selected meat, talk to us today.